 Sharing Box files in Slack conversations and channels

 When you share a link to a Box file in a channel or conversation in which not every member can access the file, the Box for Slack integration allows you to:

 - The option to set the collaboration level does not display if the number of collaborators is or could exceed 500.
 In other words, if the number of people already collaborating on the file, plus the number of channel members, exceeds 500, you do not get this option.
 Instead, everyone you invite to collaborate can only view the file.

 Searching Box content and accessing recents and favorites

-There are several commands you can type directly into the Slack message box that make it faster and easier to find and share files from Box, without leaving the Slack message interface.
+You can type special commands directly into the Slack message box to more quickly and easily find and share files from Box, without leaving the Slack message interface.
 These are called “slash commands,” because each simple command is preceded by a forward slash.

 Type any of the following at the very beginning of your Slack message: